xolox/python-coloredlogs/README.rst

 2. The hostname of the system on which the event was logged.
 This field is visible by default.
 To hide it you can pass the keyword argument ``show_hostname=False`` when you create the handler.
 3. The name of the logger that logged the event.
-This field is hidden by default.
-To show it you can pass the keyword argument ``show_name=True`` when you create the handler.
+This field is visible by default.
+To hide it you can pass the keyword argument ``show_name=False`` when you create the handler.
 4. The human friendly name of the log level / severity.
 5. The message that was logged.